poojadalai/fetch-Rijksmuseumapi-example/README.md

 # fetch-Rijksmuseumapi-js-example
-Simple application to display data fetched from the Rijksmuseum API
+Simple application to display data fetched from the Rijksmuseum API using javascript